sky-uk/owl/README.md

 # OWL - Systemd journal watcher

-Reads the systemd journal and matches entries based on a set of include patterns, e.g ERROR, and then filters out the matching entries based on an exclude list, e.g `KNOWN SILLY ERROR`
+Reads the systemd journal and matches entries based on a set of include patterns, e.g ERROR, and then filters out the matching entries based on an exclude list, e.g `KNOWN SILLY ERROR`.

+This is intended to be used by a daemon such as [monit](https://mmonit.com/monit/). `owl` will return a non-zero exit code if the threshold of errors is met.

 Patterns are treated as regular expressions - see https://golang.org/pkg/regexp/ for details.